Voog/design-longyearbyen/README.md

-#The Sapporo design template for Voog
+#The Longyearbyen design template for Voog

 ## Setup
 ### The developing environment